rajeshjnu2006/DeepGenerativeAttack/README.md

 This is the code for IJCB 2024 paper Deep Generative Attacks and Countermeasures for Data-Driven Writer-Dependent Static Signature Verification.

+# Environment requirements.

+Please run pip install -r setup.py to install the environment requirements to run this code.

 # Generation process

 As discussed in the paper, we used CGAN and VAE to generate synthetic signatures.
 The codes included in this repository is made for the CEDAR dataset from https://cedar.buffalo.edu/handwriting/HRdatabase.html.
 Make sure to check the required paths for the files.